-[C] 2-7.2 BFE is the elevation of flooding, including wave height, having a 1% chance of being equal or exceeded in any given year.
+[C] 2-7.1.1.2 BFE is the elevation of flooding for the design flood event.
+FEMA FIRM include wave height for the 1 percent annual chance design event in coastal flood hazard areas.

-2-7.3 Minimum Design Flood Elevation.
+2-7.1.1.3 Design Flood Elevation.